Human Design Variables: 4 arrows and the working world

 Approaches to counter BANI or the YIN age

-Jamais Cascio suggests the following approaches on how we can respond to the future described.
+Jamais Cascio proposes the following approaches as to how we can respond to the future described.

 • Brittle: In the case of fragility, he advises more elasticity and looseness.

-• Anxious: We can counter anxiety with mindfulness and empathy.
+• Anxious: We can counter fear with mindfulness and empathy.

 • Non-linear: Non-linearity requires contextualisation and flexibility.